snap-stanford/snap-dev-64/examples/metapath/ReadMe.txt

 Usage:

-Print a list of all accounts, across all social networks, that are connected to an account owned by the person who owns the Facebook profile with ID 534.
+Print a list of all accounts, across all social networks, that are connected by friendships or outward follows to an account owned by the person who owns the GitHub profile with ID 8831.

-./metapath -u:534 -n:facebook
+./metapath -u:8831 -n:github